Anti-Semitism grows in Jewish communities in NYC suburbs

 Some towns have enacted zoning changes forbidding new houses of worship.

-In the small town of Chester, 60 miles north of New York City in Orange County, New York Attorney General Letitia James recently announced action to fight housing rules that she said were being used to improperly prevent an influx of Hasidic Jews.
+In the small town of Chester, 60 miles (95 kilometers) north of New York City in Orange County, New York Attorney General Letitia James recently announced action to fight housing rules that she said were being used to improperly prevent an influx of Hasidic Jews.
 Local officials have denied anti-Semitism was behind opposition to plans to build over 400 homes in the town of 12,000 residents.

-Rockland County Executive Ed Day said the arguments over housing density involve legitimate policy issues and are the biggest challenge when it comes to accommodating he growing Orthodox Jewish community.
+Rockland County Executive Ed Day said the arguments over housing density involve legitimate policy issues and are the biggest challenges when it comes to accommodating the growing Orthodox Jewish community.

-The Orthodox community has special needs, he said, like housing for large families and residences within walking distance to a synagogue.
+The Orthodox community has special needs, he said, like housing for large families and residences within walking distance of a synagogue.
 That creates “demands that are counter to many of the communities they’re residing in,” Day said.

 Questionable zoning decisions, he said, lead to resentment.